I was talking with a friend about my respect for minimalist living, and as we chatted, she asked a question that resonated with me:

 2. Ditch the consumerist mentality

 I’m not going to lie – this step can be a challenge.
-Our society has been programed from a very young age that we always need the newest, flashiest, and most technically advanced “toys” in our lives.
+Our society has been programmed from a very young age that we always need the newest, flashiest, and most technically advanced “toys” in our lives.
 What’s more, we need them now.

 Here is a little secret – it’s not true.